4shw4n1/simple-form-expressjs/README.md

 $ nodemon index.js
 ```

-The server runs at port 80 i.e. http://localhost:3000/
+The server runs at port 80 i.e. http://localhost/ or http://localhost/80

 ## Next Step
 Open localhost:80 in your browser.